 These silver skulls serve as a poignant reminder of the eventual remnants of our majestic wildlife, and we do not only question the necessity in bringing gradual annihilation to wildlife, we will like you to be part of this conscious effort in spreading awareness.

 Consisting of 25 limited pieces in each design, ANHL is the very collection that jump-started our silversmithing journey in 2011.
-It was tremendously challenging to sculpt the intricate animal skulls without the tools we now possess.
-Even with years passed, this collection is still significant and remains our signature collection.
+It was tremendously challenging to sculpt and assemble the intricate animal skulls and parts without the tools we now possess.
+Even with years passed, this collection is still significant and remains our prized collection.